bipinKrishnan/annotated_papers/README.md

 # anotated_papers
 This repo contains my annotated papers

+**Papers are annotated using Evince**